sergioleser/wordpress-mailchimp-campaign/readme.txt

 1. Activate it from WordPress &raquo; Plugins admin screen
 1. Go to Settings and scroll down until 'MailChimp Campaigns' section
 1. Save your username and your API Key
-1. See your MailChimp campaigns in WordPress in the new menu 'Newsletter'

 = Plugin usage =
-1. Copy a campaign shortcode (see screenshot)
-1. Create a new post/page
-1. Insert the shorcode in the content
+1. Import your campaigns in WordPress from the settings screen
-1. Save or update your post.
+1. Copy/paste a new imported campaign post's url in a Post or a Page of your site

 == Frequently Asked Questions ==

-= How to use this plugin =
-1. Copy a campaign shortcode (see screenshot)
-1. Create a new post/page
-1. Insert the shorcode in the content
-1. Save or update your post.

-= Available Shortcodes =
-**[campaign id="1234567890"]**
-Display a campaign in your post.

 = How to find my MailChimp API Key ?  =
 1. Log into your [MailChimp](http://mailchimp.com/ "MailChimp") account